Meet our Caregivers

 Conditions requiring Palliative Care

 These diagnoses are not limited to cancer.
 They include -All irreversible organ failures e.g chronic kidney failure, advanced heart failure, chronic obstructive airway disease, Interstitial lung disease, Cerebral Vascular Accident (Stroke), Hypoxic brain damage, cerebral palsy, liver failure, amnesia and HIV/AIDs.
-Palliative care targets life limiting illness which though they have no known cure have well researched management regimen which improves the patient's quality of life and supports the family to cope.
+Palliative care targets life limiting illnesses which though they have no known cure have well researched management regimen which improves the patient's quality of life and supports the family to cope.
 Thus our motto, “put life into their days, not just days into their life”

 Trained psychotherapist and counsellor offer this service to the patients.
 Counselling services are extended to the family.
 Use of modern approach like Art therapy is used to help patients cope.